 During his stay, Williams did make contact with one club owner, Bruno Koschmider, but found that the tape he’d made had been damaged during his journey, and was unplayable.

 Discouraged, Williams returned to Liverpool.
 But unknown to him, Koschmider’s curiosity had been roused by his visit, and Koschmider set out to England to obtain some rock ‘n’ roll groups himself.
-Not surprisingly, he went to London, not Liverpool, where he first discovered Tony Sheridan and brought him over with a newly-assembled group, The Jets.
+Not surprisingly, he went to London, not Liverpool, where he first discovered Tony Sheridan and brought him over with a new group, The Jets.